JeffreyTownsend/gem-net.github.io/index.md

         <div class="header-content-inner">
             <h1 id="homeHeading">Center for Genomically Encoded Materials</h1>
             <hr>
-            <p>Transforming the fabric of society with genetically encoded chemical polymers</p>
+            <h3 class='subheading'>Transforming the fabric of society with genetically encoded chemical polymers</h3>
             <a class="btn btn-primary btn-xl" href="#about">Learn More</a>
         </div>
     </div>